I’m a firm believer that we should manage ourselves like products.

 - If I come across an article that I don’t have time to read right away, I would save it here for later using Notion Web Clipper.
 This trick has helped me read so much more.

-Although most companies do it wrong, OKR (Objectives & Key Results) can still be an effective goal-setting framework.
+Although OKR (Objectives & Key Results) is widely misunderstood, it can still be an effective goal-setting framework when used properly.

 Objective = A high-level area of focus

-- Have no more than 3 objectives to keep focused.
+- Have no more than 3 objectives to stay focused.

 Key Result = A measurable goal for an objective